Invest $300,000 is a significant accomplishment. Bravo!

 I didn’t put more than 25% of my investments into a single option, and I put only 10% into investments where I am learning.

 I want to end this post by letting you know that you can do this.
 Do not just hand your money off to someone else to manage.
-Manage it yourself even if you have a financial advisor.
+Manage it yourself even if you have a financial planner.

 Leave a Reply